goabstract/abstract-sdk/docs/abstract-api.md

 #### LayerBlendMode

-Can be one of there numbers:
+Can be one of these blend modes:

 | Name                        | Value        | Description                                     |
 |-----------------------------|--------------|-------------------------------------------------|